 By: Brittany Racca

-The New Iberia Azalea Trail is back as spring brings a sea of flowers with it.
+The New Iberia Azalea Trail is back every spring (February-March, depending on the weather) with a sea of flowers.
 The red, pink, white, purple and salmon colored Azaleas are not to be missed and the best way to see them is on the easy self-guided driving tour through the city and at various attractions.

 "The trail will show off a beautiful array of colors from white to different shades of pinks, and reds," said Margaret Melancon with the Azalea Garden Club.
 "Some shrubs can grow to one foot tall.
 There are some evergreen and deciduous varieties.
 There are a variety of colors that range from pink to peach, red and white."

-Next, visitors can drive down to Avery Island and visit the TABASCO® Factory and Jungle Gardens.
+Next, drive back East on Highway 14 to Avery Island and visit the TABASCO® Factory and Jungle Gardens.
 The 200-acre paradise offers a self-guided driving tour of the gardens.
 Flowers aren't the only thing to be seen on these trails: be sure to keep an eye out for alligators, deer, nutria and other Louisiana wildlife.
-The Tabasco Factory is open daily from 9 a.m. - 4:30 p.m. with the last tour at 4 p.m. and Jungle Gardens from 9 a.m. - 5 p.m.

-The perfect spot for relaxing for breakfast, lunch or dinner is Antique Rose Ville.
+Another noteworthy garden to inlude on your itinerary Antique Rose Ville, the perfect spot for relaxing for breakfast, lunch or dinner.
 The grounds include a rose garden and pond and are open by appointment.

-The Jeanerette Museum features a swamp room where visitors can observe more than 40 native specimens in a wildlife setting, as well as other exhibits.
-It is open Tuesday-Friday 10 a.m. - 4 p.m.
-Be sure to stop by our visitor center and pick up a map for Jeanerette's new walking tour.
+Located about 12 miles Southeast of New Iberia on Highway 182, the Jeanerette Museum features a swamp room where visitors can observe more than 40 native specimens in a wildlife setting, as well as other exhibits the museum is currently closed to visitors).
+Be sure to stop by our visitor center and pick up a map for Historic Jeanerette's walking tour.

 The Iberia Parish Convention and Visitors Bureau offers maps for the trail and more information on the various attractions.